-- Ü Performance-Based Pay Our compensation program is structured to align the interests of our executive officers with the interests of our shareholders and, as a result, the majority of total compensation is tied to relative and absolute economic return over both short- and long-term time horizons.
-While no long-term awards were granted in 2020 as a result of the COVID-19 pandemic, the Compensation Committee anticipates granting such awards in 2021 as noted above. - ü Meaningful Stock Ownership Requirements All of our executive officers are subject to meaningful stock ownership requirements that require the retention of a dollar value of the Company's stock based on a multiple of base salary. - ü Annual Risk Assessment Our Compensation Committee conducts an annual risk assessment of our compensation programs. - ü Independent Compensation Consultant Our Compensation Committee works with an independent compensation consultant.
+- Performance-Based Pay-Our compensation program is structured to align the interests of our executive officers with the interests of our shareholders and, as a result, the majority of total compensation is tied to Company performance including absolute and relative economic return over both short- and long-term time horizons. - Meaningful Stock Ownership Requirements-All of our executive officers are subject to meaningful stock ownership requirements that require the retention of a dollar value of the Company's stock based on a multiple of base salary. - Annual Risk Assessment-Our Compensation Committee conducts an annual risk assessment of our compensation programs. - Independent Compensation Consultant-Our Compensation Committee works with an independent compensation consultant.